trueos/trueos-docs/trueos-handbook/preinstall.rst

 Thinkpads have a BIOS bug preventing them from booting from GPT-labeled disks.
-If unable to boot into a new installation, restart the installer and go into :guilabel:`Advanced Mode` in the :ref:`Disk Selection Screen`.
+If unable to boot into a new installation, restart the installer and go into :guilabel:`Advanced Mode` in the :ref:`Disk Selection` screen.
 Make sure
 :guilabel:`GPT (Best for new hardware)` is unchecked.
 If it was checked previously, redo the installation with the box unchecked.